-Artificial colors are one topic I have just never gotten into deeply.
+Artificial colors are one topic I have just never gotten into deeply, although I did experiment with cutting them out a few years back.
 When you’re making most of your own food from scratch already, the only time to worry about yellow no. 5 and red no. 40 is when we eat out or indulge in candy or other desserts, and I just kind of write off those entire experiences as “compromise” anyway.

 Every time Easter rolls around, I feel the need to explain that I just can’t prioritize (a) figuring out how to make natural food colorings and (b) gathering special supplies for it, and then (c) finding the time to make them.
 I offer the same surrender when I make birthday cakes with my beloved homemade frosting.
 I just use the food coloring in my cupboard and don’t bother thinking about it any further.

 I decided that perhaps I could peek – just peek, mind you! – into the subject of natural food coloring.
 You know, for the sake of being so fun.
 Also because I don’t want parabens in my playdough…

 (And of course, it fits pretty well with my My Food is Not a Number! challenge, although I could easily give up artificial colors and not need any of my own – real food has plenty of color on its own!)

 Since I don’t really want to do anything special – remember, I’m totally not fun – I am determined to find and try only those natural food coloring options that fit within these strict guidelines: